Animatron/player/doc/API.md

 The order in which different types of tweens are applied is fixed internally (`[ C.T_TRANSLATE, C.T_SCALE, C.T_ROTATE, C.T_ROT_TO_PATH, C.T_ALPHA ]`), so you may add them in any succession.
 However, order of the tweens of the *same type* do matters if their time frames overlap — the corresponding state value is alwasy overwritten with the last-added tween.

+#### Relativity

+Every tween has an ability to be specified in relative way (the same as modifiers, since tweens are in fact a special case of modifiers).
+You may add `r` in front of the name of any of described functions and it will give you a relative-time variant.
+It means that using these methods you may specify bands relatively to the owner's band with `0..1` range.
+For example, this:

+    b().band([2, 5]).rtrans([1/3, 0.5], [[12, 40], [50, 30]]);

+will mean that you want translation to start at `1/3` of the element's band and finish at the half of its band, without specifiying concrete seconds for the tween (in terms of usual _absolute time_ tweens, its band'd be `[ 2 + (1 / 3) * (5 - 2), 2 + 0.5 * (5 - 2) ] == [3, 3.5]`).
+It looks not so efficient with small band and a single tween example, but it will probably help you a lot, when you'll have a lot of tweens for some element with complex band and you'd want just to reduce/increase the element's band without affecting the _proportions_ of the tweens and requiring to change every band of each tween separately.

 ### Tween Easings

 Easing of the tween is the function that takes actual time of the tween animation and substitues it with another, returned to the tween.
 The function of time.
 In result you may get the effect of accelerating or slowing down or even bouncing animations.
 Every tween method has an optional possibility to use some provided easing function or any custom one: